Divyam-Mehta/FORCA-Manip/README.md

 ## Problem Statement

 In a multi-robot manipulator system, several robotic arms operate simultaneously in a common workspace.
-Even if each manipulator has a feasible individual plan, simultaneous execution may still lead to unsafe interactions such as collisions, deadlocks, or inefficient motion.
+Even if each manipulator has a feasible individual plan, simultaneous execution may still lead to unsafe interactions such as collisions, deadlocks or inefficient motion.

 This creates several major challenges: